isaac-mcfadyen/covaxon-ontario-bot/README.md

 # Covaxon Ontario Bot
+## Deprecated.
+Issues with the online system seem to have been fixed and this is no longer needed (and likely does not work).
 A web bot to assist in Covaxon Ontario's COVID-19 vaccine booking, built using Python 3.

 There currently seem to be challenges with the Ontario Covaxon booking system; it provides different booking slots and locations every time you re-enter your details, sometimes showing slots that were not there a minute before or making slots vanish after a few seconds.
 This poses a particular problem if you want/need a spot at your local vaccine distribution center.